UQ-PAC/aslp/README.md

     # On OSX, you may need to use this command to install zarith
     env CFLAGS="-I$HOME/homebrew/include/" LDFLAGS="-L$HOME/homebrew/lib/" opam install zarith

-    eval `opam config env`
 ```

-You also need to execute this command
+You may also need to execute this command

 ```
     MacOS: export DYLD_LIBRARY_PATH=`opam config var z3:lib`